Thomatang/Allez-Cine/README.md

 # Allez-Cine
-Frontend project, team of 3 developers
+Frontend project, done by a team of 3 developers.

+# The team
+*Flaviano Muccedda
+*Mario M Liberio
+*Thomas Ward Bouchard